link422/F24_Team3_TennisBallCollector/Reports/Detailed_Design_Counting_Display_Subsystem.md

 ## Analysis

 According to the Bill of Materials, there were 3 possible solutions examined for this subsystem.
 The purpose of these solutions is to provide a guideline to construct the subsystem to work with the specifications and constraints given for the project and this subsystem.
 Only one solution will be implemented in the final design which will be solution 3.
 Solution three does not change the component being used which is the EA DOGM132L-5 [6] from the conceptual design.
 This component requires 3.3 V according to the datasheet [10].
 The functional voltage for the LCD display [6] is addressed through the 3.3 V supplied by circuit constraint.
-Existing source code [11] implementing the EA DOGM162W-A [2] can be used as guidance for constructing the driver to interface with the EA DOGM132L-5 [6] using the raspberry pi model 4 B [1].
+Existing source code [11] implementing the EA DOGM163W-A [2] can be used as guidance for constructing the driver to interface with the EA DOGM132L-5 [6] using the raspberry pi model 4 B [1].
 The DOGM132L-5 [6] has a serial data in pin and a serial clock pin that is used for serial communication which complies with the Serial Communication constraint.
 The communication between the Counting Sensor subsystem and the Counting Display Subsystem will work as follows to address the accurate tennis ball collector constraint.
-When the sensor [7] detects a new tennis ball, the implemented code will increment the number of tennis balls by one and write the new number to the LCD display [6].
-The only component in the counting display subsystem to worry about Restriction of Hazardous Substances (RoHS) compliance, which is a constraint for this subsystem, is the DOGM132L-5 [6].
-The component is compliant with RoHS3 as given in the Environmental and Exports Section on the Digikey order website for the DOGM132L-5 [6].
+When the sensor [7] detects a new tennis ball, the implemented code will increment the number of tennis balls by one and write the new number to the LCD display [6] in joint with the display message.
+All components in the counting display subsystem are compliant with the Restriction of Hazardous Substances (RoHS) compliance, which is a constraint for this subsystem.
+The DOGM132L-5 [6] in particular is compliant with RoHS3 as given in the Environmental and Exports Section on the Digikey order website for the DOGM132L-5 [6].

 ## References

 [1] A. Industries, “Raspberry pi 4 model B - 2 GB RAM,” adafruit industries blog RSS, <https://www.adafruit.com/product/4292#description> (accessed Nov.
 4, 2024).

-[2] "EA DOGM162W-A," DigiKey Electronics, <https://www.digikey.com/en/products/detail/display-visions/EA-DOGM162W-A/4896717?s=N4IgTCBcDaIKIEEAEARA8gcQLIEYBsYA6gLQIgC6AvkA> (accessed Nov.
-24, 2024).
+[2] "EA DOGM162W-A," DigiKey Electronics, <https://www.digikey.com/en/products/detail/display-visions/EA-DOGM163W-A/4896722?s=N4IgTCBcDaIKIEEAEARA8gcQLIEYBsAzAOoC0CIAugL5A> (accessed Feb.
+1, 2024).

 [3] "Basic 16x2 Character LCD - Black on Green," Sparkfun, <https://www.sparkfun.com/products/255> (accessed Nov.
 24, 2024).